pieer/generator-django-base/README.md

 ## About

-This template is based off of the work of Two Scoops of Django and Xenith, as well as experience with other Django layouts/project templates.
+This template is based on the work of Two Scoops of Django and Xenith, as well as experience with other Django layouts/project templates.

 This project template is designed for Django 1.7.